Medications to Lower Endometrial Cancer Risk

-Medications may lower the risk for endometrial and other cancers in women at high risk due to an , but data is very limited.
-More research is needed to help experts understand how well these medications work, and which patients may benefit most from their use.
-High-risk women who are considering medications to lower their risk for endometrial cancer should speak with their doctor to decide whether is their best option for managing their risk.
+Healthy, high-risk individuals may benefit from medications to lower their risk for endometrial cancer.
+This approach to lowering risk is sometimes called "."
+Two medications that may lower endometrial cancer risk are progesterone and aspirin.
+More research is needed for experts understand how well these medications work, and who may benefit most from their use.
+High-risk people who are considering medications to lower their risk for endometrial cancer should speak with their doctor to decide whether is their best option for managing their risk.

 Progesterone